Illinois River near Tahlequah, Ok

 |Date: September 18-20, 2021||Sponsor: DDRC|

 |Difficulty: Class I * (See scale below)||E-mail: FCO@Down-River.com|

-This is a fall color trip along the beautiful Illinois River located in Northeastern Oklahoma.
+This is a trip along the beautiful Illinois River located in Northeastern Oklahoma.
 This is a day trip paddle on Saturday with a distance of about 12 miles.
 We will stop for lunch about midway.
-This section of the river is gentle and clear with good fishing and some wildlife viewing opportunity in the morning and the trees should be starting to turn color.
-We will meet at Sparrow Hawk Camp at 9am on Saturday to run our shuttle and target being first stroke by 10am.
+This section of the river is gentle and clear with good fishing and some wildlife viewing opportunity in the morning and.
+We will meet at Peyton's Place Resort at 9am on Saturday to run our shuttle and target being first stroke by 10am.
 It is a fairly long drive from Dallas, so you may want to drive up may want to drive up the night before you want to paddle.
 We will have a Potluck supper Saturday night We will also do a short paddle Sunday before heading home.